Hinohara: Economy

 The principal industries of Hinohara are forestry and timber production.
 These days it is not as active as it used to be, but some young people are trying to run a new forestry company.
 Recently, the quarrying industry has been used to mine stones from mountains.
 Also, many construction companies also receive public works orders.

 In sunny areas on the mountain slopes, potatoes and konjaku are grown.
 Wasabi, mushrooms and cyclamen are also grown there.

 In addition, Hinohara has many guest houses, inns, campsites, fishing grounds, hot springs, souvenir shops, and restaurants.
 These are service industries for tourists who come in search of abundant nature.

+An ecotourism bus tour operation from the company Hato Bus that originates in Tokyo Station and travels to Hinohara began in 2024.

 Education

 The village has one public elementary school, Hinohara Elementary School (檜原小学校), and one public junior high school, Hinohara Junior High School (檜原中学校).

 Transportation

 Railway

 Hinohara has no passenger railway service.
 The main form of public transportation is bus.
 Scheduled bus service is available from Musashi-Itsukaichi Station on the JR East Itsukaichi Line.